-What is a surface?
-Well, to get an idea of what we might want one to be, let's examine several things we want to be surfaces: spheres, tori, cones, paraboloids, sheets, cubes, and the graphs of continuous functions z = f(x, y).
+To get an idea of what we might want one to be, let's examine several things we want to be surfaces: spheres, tori, cones, paraboloids, sheets, cubes, and the graphs of continuous functions z = f(x, y).
 What do these all have in common?
-Well, intuitively speaking, they all look like they are in some sense locally flat - i.e. they look like they're made out of pieces of \mathbb{R}^2 .
-For example, if you pick a point on a sphere, say, and zoom in really close, it basically looks identical to \mathbb{R}^2 there, and the same holds for the rest of our surfaces.
+Well, intuitively speaking, they all "locally look like \mathbb{R}^2 - i.e. if you pick a point on a sphere, or a point on a torus, or on a plane, and zoom in really really close, it looks like a tiny piece of the plane!